Save Part of an Audio File

 "One of our associates was interviewed on a radio program, and the show was podcasted.
 I have saved the podcast to ITunes and burned a CD, but the show is an hour long, and we only want the last 30 minutes.
 Is there a way we can create a file or disc with only that portion?"

 WavePad is my top recommendation for editing files like this because the interface is straight forward and the knowledge required to accomplish you edit is minimal.
-You need to open the file in WavePad, select the portion of the file you want to delete and click the delete button.
-Save the file with a new name (to make sure you can re-edit the original if necessary) and burn your new edited file to CD.
+Before you can edit the file, make sure you download and install WavePad from the link above.

 Edit audio with WavePad